MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. In the Select Information for field, select Company.

-The current company—the company you’re currently logged in to—is displayed in the Company ID field.
+The current company—the company you're currently logged in to—is displayed in the Company ID field.

 1. In the Address ID field, enter or select an address.